Here’s why you need to book holiday travel this week

 In fact, travel site Hopper said that Oct.
 10-20 is the sweet spot for getting the best prices on holiday travel.

 “Demand for holiday flights is still relatively low in mid-October, meaning airlines have lowered prices and deals and promotions are available on many top routes.
-Searches and bookings for holiday flights will begin to surge in late October and prices will begin to spike,” travel site Hopper shared.
+Searches and bookings for holiday flights will begin to surge in late October and prices will begin to spike,” Hopper said.

 Thanksgiving travel

 Hopper said flights for Thanksgiving are up 24% since last year.
 The average price for a ticket this week is around $290.
-Hopper said that price will increase by $10 per day from the end of October through Thanksgiving.
+That price will increase by $10 per day from the end of October through Thanksgiving, the site estimated.

 According to travel site The Vacationer, these are the best departure dates for Thanksgiving travel: